 Location, Name and Territory

-The Kalinago Territory of Dominica was formerly known as the Carib Territory or the Carib Reserve and comprises some 3,700-acre (15 sq. km.) of remote and mountainous land on the north eastern Atlantic coast of the island.
-It was established by British colonial authorities in 1903 for the indigenous Kalinago people who inhabited Dominica prior to European colonization and settlement.
-The Territory lies along Dominica’s wild northeastern coast and a paved coastal road links the territory’s eight hamlets from Bataka in the north to Sinecou in the south, with Concord to the west of Salybia.
+The Kalinago Territory of Dominica was formerly known as the Carib Territory or the Carib Reserve.
+It is located on the wild north-eastern coast of the island facing the Atlantic Ocean.
+Its area comprises some 3,700-acre (15 sq. km.) of remote and mountainous land.
+The territory was established by British colonial authorities in 1903 for the indigenous Kalinago people.
+The Kalinago tribe inhabited Dominica prior to European colonization and settlement.
+A paved coastal road links the territory’s eight hamlets.
+The eight hamlets are Bataka in the north to Sinecou in the south, with Concord to the west of Salybia.

 The Carib Reserve Act

-Seventy five years after establishment of the Carib Reserve, the Carib Reserve Act was enacted in 1978 which was the same year of Dominica’s independence from British rule.
+The Carib Reserve Act was enacted in 1978, seventy five years after establishment of the Carib Reserve.
+It was the same year of Dominica’s independence from British rule.
 Its enactment reaffirmed the Carib Reserve’s boundaries, its land management, institutions of local government and its governance by a Chief.

 Development and Infrastructure

-In the late 1980s, a road initially cut but left unpaved was finally fully paved as an asphalt road.
-Known to date but not defined, what is known as the ‘Old Colonial Road’ passes through all hamlets of the territory with the exception of Concord.
-Soon after, came electricity and infrastructure which the Kalinago Territory did not enjoy prior to this date, unlike all other places in Dominica has enjoyed for many years.
+Prior to the 1980s, the Carib Reserve/Kalinago Territory possessed only a rough, dirt road through the hamlets.
+In the late 1980s, this road was finally fully paved as an asphalt road.
+Since its construction, the coastal road is known by locals as the ‘Old Colonial Road’.
+With the exception of Concorde, it connects all hamlets in the territory.
+Electricity and other infrastructure was given to the territory in the years following its paving.
+Prior to the paving of the main road artery, the Kalinago Territory did not enjoy electricity nor piped water as necessary services provided to all other communities in Dominica.
 Social development and integration with the rest of the inhabitants in Dominica was therefore severely hampered to the detriment of the Kalinago people.

 Population and Governance

-The population of the Kalinago Territory has always been estimated to be around 3,000 Kalinago since prior to the 1980s and this figure today must surely be incorrect at best.
+Since during the 1980s, the population of the Kalinago Territory has always been estimated to be around 3,000 Kalinago strong.
 Furthermore, the population in hamlets nearer to the boundaries of the territory has mixed with local people of African and mixed descent outside the territory to a large degree and a few have also mixed with others from outside the island, a natural process of slow globalisation.

 Legal residents of the territory share communal ownership of all land within the Territory.
-The Kalinago Territory has limited local government in the institutions of the Kalinago Council, and its head the Kalinago Chief, which are the equivalent in power to the village councils and council chairpersons elsewhere in Dominica.
+The Kalinago Territory has limited local government in the institutions of the Kalinago Council, and its head, the Kalinago Chief.
+These are the equivalent in power to the village councils and council chairpersons elsewhere in Dominica.
 The administrative centre is located in Salybia (also known as Salibia), which is the largest of a total of eight hamlets in the Kalinago Territory.

 Revival of Kalinago Customs & Culture